HeZhang1994/digital-elevation-model/README.md

-# Digital Elevation Model Python Tools
+# Python Tools for Digital Elevation Model

 This is the **Python** implemented tools of processing **Digital Elevation Model (DEM)**.